Series: Emily Owens, M.D.

 - Trouble Entendre: Emily does this when she blackmails Tim Dupre into authorising an MRI.

-- Twofer Token Minority: Tyra, an ethnic lesbian.
+- Twofer Token Minority: Tyra, a black lesbian.

 - You Need to Get Laid: Several people think that Emily needs sex to relieve stress.